What sort of person makes a good pastor?

 Paul was a savvy church planter who knew how to recruit pastors.
 He understood that a shepherd ought to be gentle, peaceable, and all the other things.
 But why does he have to be a husband of one wife?
 Because someone who has two or more wives will be a lousy shepherd.

 Do you see?
-Paul was not ruling out divorced people or unmarried people.
-He was talking about polygamists.
+Paul was not ruling out divorced people or unmarried people; he was talking about men like this:

 That was Jewish men; Gentile men weren’t much better.